What is an FSA?

 A Flexible Spending Account (FSA) allows you to set aside money out of your paycheck to pay for eligible expenses on a pre-tax basis (exempt from federal and state taxes).
 There are two types of FSAs available: a healthcare account and a dependent care account.

-- Employees appointed to work 75% or higher FTE are eligible to enroll in FSAs during our annual Benefit Open Enrollment.
+- Employees appointed to work 75% or higher FTE are eligible to enroll in FSAs during our annual Benefits Open Enrollment.

-- The Healthcare FSA is available to all benefit eligible employees.
-Although, High Deduction Health Plan participants typically participate in Health Savings Account benefit.
+- The Healthcare FSA is available to all benefit-eligible employees.
+High Deduction Health Plan participants typically participate in the Health Savings Account benefit.

-- The Dependent Care FSA is available for all benefit eligible employees.
+- The Dependent Care FSA is available for all benefit-eligible employees (75% or higher FTE).

-- Enrollment in a FSA is an annual election that expires at the end of the plan year.
+- Enrollment in an FSA is an annual election that expires at the end of the plan year.
 Re-enrollment is required to participate the following year.

 - Enrollment in the FSAs is via the Online Enrollment through WINGS Express.